loneicewolf/loneicewolf/README.md

 You who reads `this` - Have a **great day**! `:)`

-Fun fact: *I am [creating a blog](https://github.com/loneicewolf/Blogs) Where I Will write about both, Stuttering, Cryptography and Reverse Engineering :)*
+Fun fact: *I am [creating a blog](https://github.com/loneicewolf/Blogs) Where I Will write about both, Stuttering, Cryptography and Reverse Engineering *and some physics* :)*

 <details><summary> Who are you? </summary>